jamalnuman/HomeSafe/README.md

 ![](images/Route.png)

-When I arrive home, the application will automatically send a message to the rest of the group confirming that I arrived.
+When I arrive home, the application automatically sends a message to the rest of the group confirming that I arrived.
 <img src="images/ArrivalScreenshot.jpeg" width=300>

 ### Let's connect.